cmu-sei/pharos/README.md

 which was published at the ACM SIGPLAN on Program Protection and Reverse Engineering Workshop in 2014.
 The tool identifies object members and methods by tracking object pointers between functions in the program.
-This tool was previously named "Objdigger" and is the process of being renamed OOAnalyzer as part of a substantial redesign using Prolog rules to recover the object attributes.
+This tool was previously named "Objdigger" and is in the process of being renamed OOAnalyzer as part of a substantial redesign using Prolog rules to recover the object attributes.

 ## CallAnalyzer

-Callanalyzer is a tool for reporting the static parameters to API calls in a binary program.
+CallAnalyzer is a tool for reporting the static parameters to API calls in a binary program.
 It is largely a demonstration of our current calling convention, parameter analysis, and type detection capabilities, although it also provides useful analysis of the code in